Do hearing aids really make a difference?

 "The research findings provide firm evidence that hearing aids do, in fact, provide significant benefit to older adults," said lead author Professor Larry Humes.

 "This is important because, even though millions of Americans have hearing loss, there has been an absence of rigorous clinical research that has demonstrated clear benefits provided by hearing aids to older adults."5

 Aged between 55-79, the participants in the study had mild to moderate hearing loss.
 One group received their hearing aids over-the-counter, while the other had access to professional fitting services and counselling as part of a 'best practices' model.

 Of the two groups, 'best practices' group was the most satisfied with their hearing aids – over 80 per cent of people in this group even stated they would be likely to purchase their own hearing aids after the study concluded5.

-If you're ready to experience the difference that hearing aids can make to your life, book your FREE* hearing check with your local HEARINGLife clinic by clicking here, or give our team a call on 1800 030 502.
+If you're ready to experience the difference that hearing aids can make to your life, book your no cost* hearing check with your local HEARINGLife clinic by clicking here, or give our team a call on 1800 030 502.

 1Hearing Care Industry Association, About hearing loss.
 Accessed April, 2017.